 Think those latex gloves protect your hands from the solvents you're handling?
 Yeah, not so much.

-There are lots of good databases of Jmol and Chime molecules to look at, including those at:
+There are lots of good databases of Jmol molecules to look at, including those at:

-• 3DChem, featuring models of hundreds of inorganic compounds -- however, the models are based on qualitative idealized structures rather than experimental data (e.g. the bond angle in NF3 is not 109.5°), and many are simply wrong (e.g. [I5]+ isn't a W, TeO4 doesn't exist, [NO2] and N2O4 do not have unequal N-O bond lengths)
+• ChemTube3D, featuring models of hundreds of inorganic compounds -- however, the models are based on qualitative idealized structures rather than experimental data (e.g. the bond angle in NF3 is not 109.5°), and many are simply wrong (e.g. [I5]+ isn't a W, Cl2O6 does not have equivalent Cl atoms, TeO4 doesn't exist, [NO2] and N2O4 do not have unequal N-O bond lengths).

 • Purdue University (lots of simple organic and inorganic molecules, coordination complexes, and inorganic crystals)